Both are free to start, with a ~$79/mo Pro tier. The difference is what happens to the doses in your plan.

 | Best for | Dose accuracy, exotics, full plan output | Simple, fast notes for solo vets |

-How VetDoze never guesses a doseBoth are strong for solo vets and both have a free plan around a $79/mo Pro tier.
+How VetDoze never guesses a doseBoth are strong for solo vets, both are free to start, and both have a Pro tier around $79/mo.
 Scribenote is lighter and simpler; VetDoze does more in the plan (verified doses, fluid rates, prescriptions).
 If dosing accuracy matters to you, VetDoze; if you want the simplest notes tool, Scribenote.

-Yes.
-Scribenote offers a free tier with limited monthly note generation, and VetDoze offers a free plan with credits to try the AI scribe and the verified dosing engine on a sample patient.
+Both are free to start.
+Scribenote offers a free tier with limited monthly note generation, and VetDoze offers a 30-consult free trial (or 14 days, whichever comes first) to run real consults through the AI scribe and the verified dosing engine, no card.